What Is Aerial Photography

 George Lawrence was a pioneering aerial photographer in the late 19th and early 20th centuries.
 He is known for his large-format cameras and innovative methods of capturing aerial images.
 Lawrence’s most famous work is the “Chicago from the Air” series, taken in 1909, which showcases the city of Chicago from above, providing a unique and comprehensive perspective.

-See also Aerial Real Estate Photography Pricing
+See also Aerial Photography Agreement

 Yann Arthus-Bertrand